 Click here to learn more about adoption through Christian Adoption Services, a ministry of BCH.

 What is a foster family home?

 A foster home is a family’s residence.
 The family offers their residence for as many as one, but no more than five children, and provides them with daily, 24-hour care.
 Five children total may receive care in a family foster home (including the foster parent’s own children).
 Adult supervision must be provided during the time foster children are living in the home.

 How long does it take to become licensed?

 The licensing process to become a foster family typically takes between 4-6 months.
-As part of the licensure process, you are required to complete at least 30 hours of pre-services training, in addition to CPR, First Aid, Blood Borne Pathogen, and Medication Administration training, so how quickly you turn in the required licensing paperwork after completing your training effects the overall amount of time the licensure process takes.
+As part of the licensure process, you are required to complete at least 30 hours of pre-services training.
+Our BCH Trainers are certified to use the CARE curriculum in the licensing process which are all presented from a Biblical perspective.
+In addition to the pre-services training you are required to complete CPR, First Aid, Blood Borne Pathogen, and Medication Administration training, so how quickly you turn in the required licensing paperwork after completing your training effects the overall amount of time the licensure process takes.

 If we can’t foster or adopt right now, are there other ways to help?

 Yes, there are several other ways you can help children.